 It seems like just yesterday that I was sitting in a room full of smart people during the Scottsdale Auto Auction Week this past January and the topic of Black Swan events predominated the discussion.
 Black Swan became the hyperbolic buzz phrase during the week.
 There was much speculation about the economic ramifications for the collector car market if such an event transpired.

-Lost & found in Düsseldorf.
-From racing at Le Mans to being found in a garage after 40 years off the grid.
-Stephen Serio tells the fascinating story of how this entirely original 1958 Porsche 550A was discovered.
+From racing at Le Mans to being found in a garage after 40 years off the grid, Stephen Serio tells the fascinating story of how this entirely original 1958 Porsche 550A was discovered.

 Late last year, we hosted an event at Virginia International Raceway which included over 15 Porsches with Fuhrmann-designed four-cam engines.
 Noted collectors and industry personalities hailing from all over the country joined us.